Workshops

 IFO asbl was created on the initiative of Natacha Belova, director and set designer, and Javier Chavez, producer.
 The mission of the asbl is the creation of shows by the Belova-Iacobelli company, as well as research and transmission of skills around the art of puppetry and masks.
 Constituted as an ASBL in 2016 in Brussels, IFO has been active since 2012.
 Currently, the association has: produced two shows and one in creation, organized 35 workshops and 7 laboratories in 16 countries in Europe, America, Africa and Asia, more than 630 artists of 45 different nationalities have participated in these projects.
 Other recognized Belgian and foreign artists also lead workshops organized by the association.
 We can mention Jean-Michel d’Hoop, Michel Villée, Nicole Mossoux, Fabrice Rodriguez and Emmanuelle Mathieu from Belgium, Tita Iacobelli (Chile), Duda Paiva (Netherlands), Eduardo Felix (Brazil)

-WORKSHOPS 2023
+WORKSHOPS 2024

-FONDS 304 The workshops organised by the Belova-Iacobelli / IFO asbl company in 2023 are supported by FONDS 304 which will intervene at the amount indicated on each workshop.
+FONDS 304 The workshops organised by the Belova-Iacobelli / IFO asbl company in 2024 are supported by FONDS 304 which will intervene at the amount indicated on each workshop.
 FONDS 304 is available to workers in the performing arts sector (joint committee 304) in the Walloon or Brussels region, who are currently in a position covered by CP 304 or who can prove that they have worked for one or more French-speaking CP 304 employers for 30 days over the past 24 months.
 To obtain support from FONDS 304, participants must submit an application.
-Contact ifo.didacte@ifoperator.be if you wish to submit an application.

 INTIMATE MODELS